MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/2-create-a-search-experience/readme.md

 // Create a new instance of the MapsIndoors Mapbox view const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);

-// Create a new MapsIndoors instance const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
+// Create a new MapsIndoors instance, passing the map view const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
     mapView: mapViewInstance,
+    // Set the venue ID to load the map for a specific venue
-    venue: 'YOUR_MAPSINDOORS_VENUE_ID', // Replace with your venue ID });
+    venue: 'YOUR_MAPSINDOORS_VENUE_ID', // Replace with your actual venue ID });

 /** Floor Selector **/